icicle-lang/icicle-lang.github.io/posts/2025-02-01-a-time-travelling-optimisation.md

 ## Icicle – Compilation Time Copy Elision

+In Icicle, we avoid using reference counting and instead use a simple bump allocator per entity.
+We do this because:

+- Except for arrays and strings all bindings are placed directly onto the stack;
+- It's fast;
+- Each entity runs separately and is bounded by the number of events; and
+- It makes clearing memory when we've finished processing an entity close to trivial.

-In Icicle, we avoid using reference counting because, except for arrays, we don’t perform any allocations, and bindings are placed directly onto the stack.
-For arrays, we use a simple bump allocator for each entity being processed because it's fast and we know that each entity's operation time will be bounded by the number of events.
-We should still aim to reduce new array allocations though for speed and memory efficiency, but do it entirely at compile time.
+That said, we should still aim to reduce new array allocations though for speed and memory efficiency, but here we do it entirely at compile time.

 The constraints for this optimization are:

-- It should remove copy operations when the copied array will never be accessed again.
+- It should remove copies if the original array will not be accessed again.
 - It must not alter the results of a query.
 - It must not unduly slow down compilation.